Nutrition and Wellness · · 19 min read

 Assess Benefits and Risks of Starting TRT

 Testosterone Replacement Therapy (TRT) can offer a range of benefits that many men find life-changing.
 Imagine waking up with renewed energy, feeling more upbeat, and enjoying a healthier sex drive.
 These improvements can significantly enhance your quality of life.
-However, it’s crucial to be aware of the potential risks that come with TRT, such as:
+However, it’s crucial to be aware of the risks, such as:

 • Sleep apnea